 3 Insider Tips for Success

-Here are a few insider tips to make the Best Buy price match policy work for you.
+Here are a few insider tips to make the Best Buy policy work for you.

-Ask the Reader: Have you ever used the Best Buy price match policy effectively?
-How much cash did you save?
+Ask the Reader: Have you ever used the price match policy at Best Buy effectively?
+If so, how much cash did you save?

 By Kyle James